§ 115D-12. Each institution to have board of trustees; selection of trustees.

 d.
 Initial school orientation and ongoing integration into the faculty and staff community.

 e.
 Promotion of school-wide awareness of coach duties.

 f.
 Facilitation of coach's access to individual classes and larger assemblies for the purposes of awareness-building.

-(c) Application for NC Works Career Coach Program Funding. - The board of trustees of a community college and a local board of education of a local school administrative unit within the service area of the community college jointly may apply for available funds for NC Works Career Coach Program funding from the State Board of Community Colleges.
+(c) Application for NC Career Coach Program Funding. - The board of trustees of a community college and a local board of education of a local school administrative unit within the service area of the community college jointly may apply for available funds for NC Career Coach Program funding from the State Board of Community Colleges.
 The State Board of Community Colleges shall establish a process for award of funds as follows: